dzakyabdi/StockbitTakeHomeTestMobile/README.md

   "automationName": "UIAutomator2"
 }

 📦 Dependencies (pom.xml)

 The following dependencies are required for this project:

-io.appium
+- io.appium

-org.testng
+- org.testng

-io.cucumber
+- io.cucumber

-io.cucumber:cucumber-testng
+- io.cucumber:cucumber-testng

 ▶️ How to Run the Automation

-Clone the repository
+1. Clone the repository

-git clone <your-repo-url>

-Resolve all dependencies (Maven will handle this automatically)
+2. Resolve all dependencies (Maven will handle this automatically)

-Start the Android Emulator
+3. Start the Android Emulator

-Install the APK on the emulator
+4. Install the APK on the emulator

-Start the Appium server
+5. Start the Appium server

-appium

-Run the automation tests through your IDE or using Maven/TestNG commands
+6. Run the automation tests through your IDE or using Maven/TestNG commands

 🎥 Automation Run Recording

 You can watch a recording of the automation running locally here: https://drive.google.com/file/d/1GP_nJHNcD5oN1MtJ8O7A7h0MvTfu5gEb/view?usp=sharing